 The MSMS faculty is the heart and soul of MSMS and is the primary reason our kids tend to be successful.
 Each and every one of our faculty members holds a master's degree and several have their Ph.D; and all have extensive teaching experience.
 Our faculty members are some of the most dedicated and highly qualified you will find in any school anywhere.
 For extensive information about our faculty explore the "Directory" link.

 WHAT'S SO DIFFERENT ABOUT MSMS AND THE SCHOOL I CURRENTLY ATTEND?

 Other than the obvious facts that we are a boarding school situated on a college campus, there are many ways in which MSMS is probably very different than the school you currently attend.
 For starters, all classes are taught as Honors classes or higher.
 Students have the option to take several AP courses and/or University courses that are taught by MSMS teachers who essentially serve as adjunct instructors for the Mississippi University for Women (MUW).
 Students also have many, many more course opportunities than students find in their respective home schools, and one of the biggest challenges our kids face is deciding which courses to take during their time with us.
 (We have more than 100 different classes at MSMS.)
 MSMS students also have the opportunity to take additional courses from MUW and Mississippi State University at no additional cost if the students' schedules allow.
 If students need even more challenging or advanced courses, our faculty will provide additional learning opportunities through Independent Study courses.
 We exist to meet the individual needs of gifted and talented students.
-For more information about all the classes MSMS offers, click on the "Discover the Classes" button, or simply click here.
+For more information about all the classes MSMS offers, click here.

 IS THERE ANYTHING TO DO AT MSMS OTHER THAN GO TO SCHOOL?